When the storm blows in…

 Getting Started with Your Storm Damage Strategy

-Storm Damage Blueprint is five advance steps to instantly increase 30-50 percent results on your insurance claim…legally…and without any cost to you.
+Storm Damage Blueprint is five advance steps to instantly increase 30-50 percent results.

-The Blueprint Introduction is the first phase of the Storm Hawks Damage Blueprint.
-In this phase, the Storm Hawks Unit Responder performs an initial free consultation, if we feel we have a good fit, the Unit Responder will initiate a free Forensic Damage Assessment of some of your buildings.
+This is the first phase of the Storm Hawks Damage Blueprint.
+In this phase, the Storm Hawks Unit Responder performs an initial free consultation.
+If we feel we have a good fit, the Unit Responder will initiate a free Forensic Damage Assessment of some of your buildings.
 After video and photo documenting the potential damage, the Unit Responder will report his findings to the building owner and his executive team during our 7 O’s Experience presentation.
 During this presentation, the Unit Responder will cover 7 points:

 The last phase for the Blueprint Introduction is the Green Light Agreement.
 If all parties agree to work as a team, Castro Roofing will provide our Agreement form to start the next phases of the process.